1yimeng/cmput291assign2/README.txt

 Query 3:

+For query 3, we executed the following query:
+    CREATE VIEW IF NOT EXISTS OrderSize AS SELECT O.order_id as oid, COUNT(order_item_id) as size FROM Orders as O, Order_items as I WHERE O.order_id = I.order_id GROUP BY O.order_id;
+    SELECT AVG(size) FROM Customers as C, Orders as O, OrderSize WHERE C.customer_postal_code = :P AND C.customer_id = O.customer_id AND O.order_id = oid;

 For each of the 3 databases, the uninformed case always took the longest time to output.
 The self-optimized case somehow took the similar amount of time to output as the user-optimized case, but only slightly slower.
 Since user-optimized case chose to run on the optimal indexes.

 For query 3, I created the composite index on orders(order_id, customer_id), because both are the join column attributes in the query.
 Order_id is used to join table Orders and Order_items; customer_id joins table Customers and Orders.